Exactech Lawsuit for Defective Knee Replacements

 Inability to Bear Weight

 Joint replacement surgeries allow patients to bear weight on the affected joint again.
-However, if your ankle or knee replacement is defective, you may find it difficult to put any weight on it.
+However, if your knee or ankle is defective, you may find it difficult to put any weight on it.

 A defective ExacTech medical device in your knee or ankle may make a grinding noise when you move it.
 The noise is usually a sign that the implant is loose.